From Neck to Head: Bio-Impedance Sensing for Head Pose Estimation: Introduction

-Overall, our contributions are: \begin{itemize} \item We introduce NeckSense, the first wearable system for continuous head pose estimation using multi-channel bio-impedance sensing.
+\begin{itemize} \item We introduce NeckSense, the first wearable system for continuous head pose estimation using multi-channel bio-impedance sensing.
 It integrates five soft, reusable electrodes into a lightweight, comfortable, and camera-free necklace form factor.

 \item We develop a deep learning framework that maps impedance signals to 3D head pose, incorporating biomechanical constraints (e.g., joint limits and rotation ranges) to improve anatomical plausibility and robustness.